Suvorexant: Miscellaneous

 Peak-normalized semi-log concentrations (% of C_{max}) of the orexin receptor antagonists suvorexant, lemborexant, daridorexant, and seltorexant with administration in humans.
 The terminal elimination half-lives in these studies were 12 hours, 55 hours, 6 hours, and 2.5 hours, respectively.

 Peak-normalized concentrations (% of C_{max}) of the orexin receptor antagonists suvorexant (SUV; 20 mg) and lemborexant (LEM; 10 mg) with administration at steady state in humans.

 The delayed time to peak levels (2–3 hours) and long elimination half-life (12 hours) of suvorexant are less than ideal for an insomnia medication as they result in a delayed onset of effect and significant next-day side effects such as daytime sedation.
 Orexin receptor antagonists with shorter half-lives and faster onsets of action are theoretically more optimal for therapeutic use as sleep aids.
 The ideal insomnia medication would not have a duration of action extending beyond about 8 hours.
 Relative to suvorexant, daridorexant has a shorter half-life (8 hours) while lemborexant has a longer half-life (17–55 hours).
 However, although lemborexant has a longer terminal elimination half-life than suvorexant, it appears to be more rapidly cleared in the earlier phases of elimination.
 The investigational agents seltorexant and vornorexant, which are still in clinical trials, have comparatively very short half-lives in the range of 1.5 to 3 hours.

-Suvorexant dissociates from the orexin receptors slowly.
-As a result, its duration may be longer than that suggested by its circulating concentrations and half-life.